 - Build personal nutrition and culinary skills through hands-on training

-- Learn about nutrition-related healthcare careers through job shadowing and internships
+- Learn about nutrition-related healthcare careers through guest speakers and interning as Small Bites facilitators with Common Threads

 - Foster healthy communications skills as they co-teach health-centric lessons to elementary and middle school students